hotstone-seo/hotstone-seo.github.io/index.md

 1. Provide a rule on which tags should be rendered on a page
 2. Provide a datasource to retrieve contextual data
 3. Decide how the tags should be formatted
-4. Let HotStone handle it in your application
+4. Let Hot-Stone handle it in your application

 ---